Callbra01/callaway-brandon-a2-project/README.md

 W, A, S, D - Move your character around

-Spacebar - to attack opponents
+Spacebar - to attack opponents directly above / above and slightly adjacent, to yourself

 If your Health drops to 0 - you will die!